amirkhasru123/project8bc/verilog/chipverify/4behavioralmodeling/readme.txt

 	delaycontrol.v

 ####Verilog Hierarchial Reference Scope
-	To avoid scope collision like C.
+	To avoid scope collision like C???

 Note: I think currently I'm at the surface level of Verilog to understand such subtle idea.
 May be, I will focus here later.